bitlap/smt/docs/howToUse_en.md

 ## @constructor

-The `@constructor` used to generate secondary constructor method for classes, only when it has internal fields.
+The `@constructor` is used to generate secondary constructor method for classes, only when it has internal fields.

 - Note
     - `verbose` Whether to enable detailed log.